 What can you do about these issues?
 For starters, you can look for products made from certified organic cotton.
 Many consumers are doing just that, which is fueling the current trend for organic cotton and manufactured products made from organic cotton fabric.

-In 2017, buying end products made with organic cotton is the only practical way to ensure that your cotton was farmed in a sustainable and responsible way.
+Buying end products made with organic cotton is the only practical way to ensure that your cotton was farmed in a sustainable and responsible way.
 If you’d like to review the facts, figures and statistics backing up these claims, I encourage you to explore the references section at the end of this article, because I’ve posted links to various sources that will give you more insights into the horror show that is the commercial cotton market.

 Who’s Buying Organic Cotton Products?
 The demographic group most likely to buy home furnishings made with organic cotton: new parents.
 Demand is particularly strong for organic baby bedding, organic baby blankets and organic nursery accessories.